 Please click here for a list of the professionals we represent, the disability insurance companies we file claims against and litigate against, and the types of claims our attorneys have handled.

 Do you only represent professionals who have had their benefits denied or terminated?

 No. While we do represent clients who have had their disability insurance claims denied or terminated, ideally, we consult with professionals from the moment they realize that they may need to file a disability insurance claim, work with them to ensure that everything is properly documented and submitted, and combat all bad faith tactics their insurance company may seek to engage in to save money at their expense.

-We provide free consultations.
-We do not charge by the hour.
-Instead, we enter into fee agreements that reward success and ensure that our interests and our clients’ interests are fully aligned.
-Accordingly, we thoroughly vet each potential disability claim before accepting representation and we do not charge for this evaluation.
+Yes, we do provide free consultations.
+As noted above, we thoroughly vet each potential long-term disability claim before accepting representation and we do not charge for this evaluation.

 What are my odds of collecting benefits if I file a disability claim?

 “Own-occupation” disability claims filed by professionals are especially targeted for denial/termination by insurance companies due to the significant liability that a professional’s long-term disability claim poses.

 While your odds of collecting will vary depending on your profession, the nature of your condition, your insurance company, and the terms of your policy, generally speaking it is difficult for professionals to collect benefits on their own if they have a chronic, slowly progressive condition or a condition that is not completely objectively verifiable.
 Other factors that often make it harder for professionals to collect include continuing to work post-diagnosis, reducing work hours or stopping certain procedures, or modifying their occupation by working in other capacities prior to filing a claim.
 Additionally, newer (post-2000) disability policies are much more complex and stringent, and make it much harder to collect if you do not have a full understanding of what the disability claims process entails.